YihanWangAstro/SpaceHubWeb/websrc/webpages/tutorial.md

 @page tutorial Tutorial

 This page is under construction.
-Please follow the tutorial on GitHub first.[Tutorial](https://github.com/YihanWangAstro/SpaceHub/tree/master/tutorial)
+Please follow the tutorial on GitHub first [Tutorial](https://github.com/YihanWangAstro/SpaceHub/tree/master/tutorial).

+The following tutorial is outdated.

 - Initial conditions
     - <a href="create_kepler.html"> Create Kepler orbit </a>